Jobs Career Advice Post Job

 This section allows you to list your previous jobs, work experience and internships.
 You must include this section in your CV because it gives the employer an idea of what you can do.

-Employers find it easier to hire a candidate that has functioned in a particular role, rather than someone that has little or no experience at all.
+Employers find it easier to hire a candidate who has functioned in a particular role, rather than someone that has little or no experience at all.

 That is why it is good for you to arrange your work experience in reverse chronological order so that the employer can see your most recent work experience first.